antoniocosentino/flaviobot/README.md

 **Flaviobot** is a bot that allows you to play the popular Italian TV game ["La Ghigliottina"](<https://en.wikipedia.org/wiki/L%27eredit%C3%A0#%22La_Ghigliottina%22_(The_Guillotine,_round_7)>) with friends on Slack.

 The goal is to be able to secretly store all the participants' words while the game is on and then reveal them all together when everybody has submitted a word.
-The bot is also able to store and update the players scoreboard.
+The bot is also able to store and update the players' scoreboard.

 ![Flaviobot](avatar/flaviobot-logo.jpg)